 While watching Sacha Baron Cohen's new show, I had to hit pause every couple of minutes.
-The new Showtime series, Who Is America? relies on the exact type of humor that makes me cringe, duping people into saying and doing extremely stupid things.
+The new Channel 4 series, Who Is America? relies on the exact type of humour that makes me cringe, duping people into saying and doing extremely stupid things.
 In the case of the first episode, however, it's more like: duping people with problematic opinions into saying those opinions on camera.
 For instance, arming children with guns.

 Cohen adopts various characters and disguises on the show, but the most memorable occurred during the final segment.
 Playing a character named Colonel Erran Morad, Cohen interviews various gun control advocates about the need to arm children as young as four years old in order to protect them from school shootings and other forms of gun violence.
 Alarmingly, almost none of the people we see Cohen pitch this to — including former senate majority leader Trent Lott and current republican California congressman Dana Rohrabacher — are shocked or wary of the proposal.
 In fact, they heartily support it, and agree to endorse the project via teleprompter.
 That's where Cardi B comes in.